Ben did what lots of young people do with their hard-earned money: spend it.

 The onset of COVID-19 resulted in a centralization of essential services for people experiencing homelessness at Tipinawâw, a 24/7 accommodation space in the Edmonton Convention Centre (ECC) that opened in late October 2020.

 While at Tipinawâw, Ben decided to check out the on-site housing services.
-Community members are fully supported on their path toward stable housing through the assistance of the city’s Housing First partners.
+Community members are fully supported on their path toward stable housing through the assistance of the city’s Housing Support partners.
 Staff collect personal information, current living situation, how long they’ve been without a stable home, their short-term and long-term needs and other relevant details.
-This information is entered into a By Name List, which is a list, by name, of everyone in Edmonton who is experiencing homelessness and sought out housing services.
+This information is entered into a By Name List, which is a list of people connected to Coordinated Access and assessed as experiencing homelessness requiring referral to sector programs and resources.

-The premise of Housing First is simple: it provides immediate access to housing with no preconditions and then connects people with the supports they need to stabilize and retain their housing.
+The premise of Housing Support is simple: it provides immediate access to housing with no preconditions and then connects people with the support they need to stabilize and retain their housing.

 Prior to that, Ben hadn’t considered connecting with housing services because he didn’t think he would be eligible.